-Until the end of 2019, a claim foundation or association could claim a declaratory judgment regarding liability on behalf of injured parties.
-No damages could be awarded.
-The Mass Claim Settlement in Collective

-Actions Act (WAMCA) entered into force on 1 January 2020.
+Until the end of 2019, a claim foundation or association could claim a declaratory judgment regarding liability on behalf of injured parties but could not claim damages.
+The Mass Claim Settlement in Collective Actions Act (WAMCA) entered into force on 1 January 2020.
 This new regime enables interest groups to file a lawsuit on behalf of the injured parties and claim damages directly.
 Another significant change under the WAMCA is the introduction of a system with an exclusive representative.
 An interest group must register a copy of the writ of summons to the central register for collective claims.
 Other interest groups can also file a writ of summons with the register within three months.
 After this, the judge will designate an exclusive representative who will act on behalf of all injured parties.
 After the designation, Dutch injured parties can opt out and foreign injured parties can opt in within one month.
+The WAMCA is currently being amended due to Directive (EU 2020/1828 on representative actions for the protection of the collective interests of consumers